brucou/react-state-driven/README.md

 What we can derive from that is that the application is interfacing with other systems : the user interface and what we call external systems.
-The application responsibility is to translate user actions on the user interface into actions on the external systems, execute those actions and deal with their result.
+The application responsibility is to translate user actions on the user interface into commands on the external systems, execute those commands and deal with their result.

 In our proposed architecture, the same scenario would become :